videojs/videojs-contrib-hls/README.md

-# Notice: The next version of this project can be found at [videojs-http-streaming](https://github.com/videojs/http-streaming)
+# Notice: this project will be deprecated and is succeeded by [videojs-http-streaming](https://github.com/videojs/http-streaming).
+VHS supports HLS and DASH and is built into video.js 7, see the [video.js 7 blog post](https://blog.videojs.com/video-js-7-is-here/)

 # video.js HLS Source Handler